 Get platform-level firewalls and regular firmware upgrades

 When a browser attempts to access a Magento store that is secured by SSL, the browser and the webserver create an SSL connection through the process known as an SSL Handshake.
-It then connects to a web server (website) secured with SSL (HTTPS).
+It then connects to a web server (website) secured with Magento HTTPS certificate.

 The server identifies the browser request and checks the root of the certificate against a list of trusted Certified Authorities and verifies that the certificate is NOT expired or revoked, and its common name is valid for the specific Magento store.
 If the browser trusts the certificate, it creates, encrypts, and sends back a symmetric session key using the server’s public key.